vinceimbat/vinceimbat/content/literature/that which walks smith.md

 In 2008, women were evidently marginalized in the walking arts.
 But this improved six years later as the walking arts expanded and diversified as illustrated by Smith's book *On Walking* (2014).

-The walking arts expanded because of the loose convergence of artists using the [[thoughts/dérive|dérive]] as a tool to "disrupt capitalist alienation" and land and live performance artists.
+The walking arts expanded because of the loose convergence of artists using the [[derive|derive]] as a tool to "disrupt capitalist alienation" and land and live performance artists.
 However, waking also attracted other people with other priorities, such as meditation, tourism, nature walking, entrepreneurship, etc.
 - ==This is the reason why it is important early on to articulate specifically what I want to use walking for.==

 # Negative developments